Occidental and Oriental Steamship Company: History

-A creation that proved to be a winning bet
+Founding and early success

 The Occidental and Oriental Steamship Company (O&O) was founded in late 1874, at the initiative of George Bradbury, former president of the Pacific Mail Steamship Company.
 This company had signed agreements with several US railroads, ensuring that its passengers from Asia would use the transcontinental railway lines to travel from the West Coast to the East Coast once landed in San Francisco.
-The agreement, set up at the completion of the railway line in 1869, had proved effective until 1873, when Pacific Mail, after commissioning new vessels, decided that their passengers could travel more profitably by the ithsmus of Panama rather than take the transcontinental train.
+The agreement, set up at the completion of the railway line in 1869, had proved effective until 1873, when Pacific Mail, after commissioning new vessels, decided that their passengers could travel more profitably by the isthmus of Panama rather than take the transcontinental train.
 In order to threaten the place of the Pacific Mail on the route from Hong Kong to San Francisco, and thus force it to respect its agreements, the Central Pacific and the Union Pacific united to form the O&O with an equity capital of ten million dollars shared between them.
 Bradbury becoming the president of the new company.

 Bradbury immediately travelled to London in search of charter contracts.
 He had a meeting in October 1874 with the chairman of the White Star Line, Thomas Henry Ismay, which lead to a two-year charter agreement for three vessels: two cargo-liners, the SS Gaelic and the SS Belgic; also the RMS Oceanic, the first luxury liner of the company, which had become redundant on the North Atlantic route.
 This last ship providing the O&O with a prestige vessel for its service.
 With great pomp, the Oceanic left Liverpool for Hong Kong, to commence operations on its new route with a stop in Yokohama en route to San Francisco.
 It set a Pacific crossing record of 16 days and 10 hours, 8 days less than the ships of the Pacific Mail.
 In 1876 it reduced that to 14 days and 15 hours.
 This success laid the foundations of a long collaboration between the two companies, White Star supplying British officers while O&O provided the Chinese crews.

 The success of the first voyage of the Oceanic was enough to allow the company to achieve its goal even before the ship had docked in San Francisco, Pacific Mail recognized defeat and sign a contract with the O&O to operate a joint service on the route.
 In the following years, however, the managers of Pacific Mail expressed discontent with the contract and threatened to break it so O&O remained active as a precaution.
 The agreement with White Star continued and four more ships were chartered: the SS Arabic and SS Coptic in 1881 and the new SS Belgic and RMS Gaelic in 1885.
 Contracts were also placed with other British and US companies, but White Star was still predominant and Oceanic remained the most prestigious ship of the company until her retirement in 1896.